Hemmingford, Quebec (township)

-Hemmingford is a township municipality in south-west Quebec, founded in 1799.
-The population as of the Canada 2011 Census was 1,747.
+Hemmingford is a township municipality in south-west Quebec.
+The population as of the 2021 Canadian census was 1,995.
 The township completely surrounds the Village of Hemmingford.
 The two entities (village and township) are locally referred to collectively as Hemmingford.
 The two share many things, such as the cost of the volunteer fire department, and both hold their councils and offices in the same building in the village.

 History

+The geographic township was established in 1799, and named after Hemingford Abbots, in Huntingdonshire, England.
+The Saint-Romain-de-Hemmingford mission was set up in 1838 (which became a parish in 1853), while the first Anglican church was built 1843.

+On July 1, 1845, the Township Municipality of Hemmingford was founded, but on September 1, 1847, it merged with Hinchinbrooke, Godmanchester, Dundee, St. Anicet, and Russeltown, to form the Municipality of Beauharnois Numéro Deux.
+On July 1, 1855, this merger was undone and the Township Municipality of Hemmingford was reestablished.

-After creation in 1855, the territory of the township was successively partitioned in 1857, 1863 and 1878 to form to the new municipalities of Franklin, Havelock and the Village of Hemmingford respectively.
+Subsequently, the territory of the township was successively partitioned in 1857, 1863, and 1878 to form to the new municipalities of Franklin, Havelock and the Village of Hemmingford respectively.

 Geography

 The township of Hemmingford is located due south of Montreal in the Jardins-de-Napierville in the Montérégie region, in the south-east corner of the former Huntingdon County.
 It sits between what was the Seigniory of Beauharnois and Seigniory of Lacolle.
 Prior to its survey in 1792 and 1793, the Township was called "Waste lands".
 Since the mid 1800's Hemmingford has been known as being part of one of the main apple producing regions in Quebec.

 The township borders the townships of Havelock, St-Chrysostome, St-Clotilde, Sherrington, and St-Bernard-de-Lacolle.
 Its southern border is the Canada–United States border with Clinton County, in New York State.